Generic Name: lidocaine (L Y E-doe-cane)

 Ask your health care provider any questions you may have about how to use Lidocaine Cream.

 Important safety information:

-- Lidocaine cream may cause numbness at the treated area.
-Do not scratch, rub, or expose the area to extreme hot or cold temperatures while numbness occurs.
+- Lidocaine Cream may cause a numbing effect at the application site.
+Do not scratch, rub, or expose the area to extreme hot or cold temperatures until the numbness is gone.

-- Tell your doctor or dentist that you use lidocaine cream before you receive any medical or dental care, emergency care, or surgery.
+- Tell your doctor or dentist that you take Lidocaine Cream before you receive any medical or dental care, emergency care, or surgery.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: